wedapps/project2/Step-By-Step.md

 2. Adding the test image to Resources folder

 #### 6
-Adding the Colors View Controller
+Adding the Colors View Controller - pending

 1. Adding a new view controller
 2. Change the name of view controller